 Following the climbing section, the group tests all acquired skills on their Final Expedition - a multi-day backpacking section in Joshua Tree.
 During this expedition, the crew works together to plan their route, gear, food, and logistics - essential skills for any aspiring outdoor educator.
 Students navigate through the unique and beautiful rock and yucca filled landscape of Joshua Tree.
 This section requires competence in communication, teamwork, navigation and decision-making skills.

-The sea kayaking portion of the course takes place in Point Reyes National Seashore.
+The sea kayak portion of the course will take place in Point Reyes National Seashore.
 Paddling in the Pacific Ocean, groups get an up-close view of marine mammals and many other types of wildlife.
 During a night paddle in the right conditions, the group may see bioluminescence make the sea glow.
-Skills learned include: efficient paddling, reading currents and tides, kayak rescue techniques and marine navigation.
+Skills learned will include efficient paddling, reading currents and tides, kayak rescue techniques and marine navigation.

 Far removed from starry nights and alpine lakes, San Francisco is a bustling city of streetlights and people.
-This city exposes students to the juxtaposition of wealth and poverty – back alleys and striking bay views, sprinkled with tourist destinations that attract travelers from across the globe.
-Continuing ‘expedition style’, students carry their gear and travel like locals, taking the bus, walking and ferrying to their nightly abode.
-With the city as their classroom, students focus on developing their cultural competency and ability to work with diverse populations through discussions and service learning opportunities.
-As an educator, this can be just as challenging as climbing high in the mountains, but necessary as students prepare for the practicum and future work in the field of outdoor education.
+This city exposes participants to the juxtaposition of wealth and poverty – back alleys and striking bay views, sprinkled with tourist destinations that attract travelers from across the globe.
+Continuing expedition style, participants will carry their gear and travel like locals, taking the bus, walking and ferrying to their nightly abode.
+With the city as their classroom, participants will focus on developing their cultural competency and ability to work with diverse populations through discussions and service learning opportunities.
+As an educator this can be just as challenging as climbing high in the mountains but is necessary as participants prepare for the practicum and future work in the field of outdoor education.